Matthew-Whitlock/PathfinderProgram/README.md

 things like encounter generators.

-####Currently Working On: Organizing the classes.
+####Currently Working On: Sprucing up the UI.
-They definitely need some work before they're clear and concise.
+I want it looking decent and workable, rather than programmatically concise, for now.
+I'd like some feedback on if it actually follows game mechanics well.

-#####Next Issues: Setting up the actual character creation process.
+#####Next Issues: Setting up the "Settings" tab
-Simple stuff - choosing your race, name, and ability score modifiers.
-I'd like to make a non-guided and a guided version.
-The guided would have stuff like info on the races, and some various ways to determine your ability scores.
-The hardest part of this will just be figuring out how to make it look pretty.

-Additionally, the abilities and notes functions should be reworked.
-Instead of being a list of strings, it should be a hashmap of string,string.
-That way double clicking on an entry can lead to more information on the entry, to cut down on the ridiculously long notes.
-The system for adding notes will have to change as well, but not significantly.
+It should mostly contain things like resetting things to default.
+E.G. if you set an image that the program can't find, there's nothing for you to double click on currently to fix the issue.
+Resetting customizations to items, resetting stat customizations, etc. Basically just a settings tab for setting all of the "player modifications" fields to empty.

+Item Modifications
+A system for modifying the details of items.
+It can be pretty simple for now, since most item details don't actually have impact on the program, so it can be just modifying a big chunk of text, with a couple things seperate like AC Penalty etc.

 #####GUI Thoughts:
 Will need some extra tabs made up for classes with things like ki, and alchemists with their discoveries.
-Find some free images to use here and there - to spruce things up.
-Alternatively, ask someone to draw some up?

 &nbsp;